 What is the difference between llamas and alpacas?

 Llamas were raised for centuries in South America as beasts of burden.
-Alpacas have been bred for thousands of years for their fine fiber.
+Alpacas have been bred for thousands of years by the andean people for their fine fiber and have been native to South America for millions of years.
+Alpacas and Llamas are both domesticated animals.

 Where are alpacas from?